Is glycine the safest medicine? Glycine: application features and side effects

 If you feel unwell after taking Glycine, when an overdose is established, standard measures are used:

-• induction of vomiting;
+• inducing vomiting;

-• drinking plenty of fluids;
+• drinking plenty of water;

 Health implications